Ashipa41/Python-Data-Analysis-Machine-learning-Projects/Heart Failure Prediction/README.md

 # **Heart Disease Prediction Project** 🏥

 ## **1. Introduction** 📌
-Cardiovascular diseases (CVDs) are the leading cause of death globally.
-This project aims to predict the likelihood of heart disease using machine learning models.
+Cardiovascular diseases (CVDs) have led to the deaths of over **18 million people globally**.
+This project aims to predict heart failure using machine learning models.
 The dataset consists of 11 features that represent various health metrics.

 ## **2. Dataset Overview** 📊
 - **Number of Records:** 918